 Cheap Screwing: When I was working on my train layout last month, I pulled out an old thin-bladed screwdriver to do some pry work.

-I realized that I had purchased it in 1962 or '63 at a neighborhood hardware store.
+I realized that I had purchased it in 1962 or '63 at a neighborhood hardware store on Frankford Avenue (8000 block, between Rhawn St and Welsh Road) in NE Philadelphia.
 The place kept a white paper bucket near the cash register full of screwdrivers for sale at 9¢ each.
 The black rubberized handle is imprinted with 'VINYL RIP USA'.
 I'm not sure if the manufacturer was RIP USA or what.

 The blade is pretty beat up from years of misuse, including haphazard and thoughtless chisel work but the screwdriver is still in one piece.
 As I grew older and had more money, I bought better tools but, hey, ya gotta start somewhere.